adamsilver/fdpb/04-Login.md

 ![Forgot password link](./images/forgot-password-link.png)

-## Don't put two forms together on same page
+## Avoid putting two forms together on the same page

 Some sites put the registration and login forms on the same page.
 Putting them on the same page is problematic for many of the reasons most of which we discussed in One Thing Per Page.